-- Season both sides generously with salt and pepper.
-If you like flavorful ribs (who are we kidding - who doesn’t like flavorful ribs?), also rub the ribs down with your favorite spice rub.
-Make sure to really massage the seasoning in.
+- Season both sides of the St. Louis Ribs generously with salt and pepper.
+If want extra flavorful ribs, you can also rub the ribs down with your favorite spice rub.
+Make sure to really massage the seasoning into the meat.

-- Allow the ribs to cook at 275 degrees Fahrenheit for 2.5 to 4 hours or until they are completely tender.
+- Cook ribs in the oven and cook for 2.5 to 4 hours, or until they are tender and fall off the bone,.

 To go the extra mile for your rack of ribs, try and make your own barbecue sauce as well.
 Homemade barbecue sauce is always better than pre-bought barbecue sauce.
-This will take a bit more time, but it is well worth the effort.
+It takes more time, but it's well worth the effort.